MrQuasar173/MrQuasar173/readme.md

 ## Hi I'm Eli <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-I'm Eli Hatton, a student developer and the co-founder/co owner of [ZincSoft](zincsoft.dev).
-I was also a Regeneron ISEF 2022 finalist and my team got 4th in engineering.
-I enjoy programming (*of course*), running ([Eli Hatton](strava.com) on Strava), video games, reading, policy debate (although thb Ks are best), and movies.
-I also find math, physics, and hating capitalism very interesting.
+I'm Eli Hatton, a student developer and the co-founder of [ZincSoft](zincsoft.dev).
+I was a Regeneron ISEF 2022 finalist and my team got 4th in engineering.
+I enjoy programming (*of course*), running ([Eli Hatton](strava.com) on Strava), video games, reading, policy debate (although tbh Ks are best), and movies.
+I like physics and science and stuff, and I do not think capitalism is very based

 :mailbox: Contact